aws/awsui-documentation/components/flashbar.md

 # Flashbar

-Displays one or more page-level flash notifications to communicate that status of a user’s action, such as success, failed, and so on.
+Displays one or more page-level flash notifications to communicate the status of a user’s action, such as success, failed, and so on.